Winship Cancer Institute

 Walter J. Curran Jr., MD, Executive Director

-The Winship Cancer Institute of Emory University is the only National Cancer Institute–designated cancer center in Georgia and one of only 69 in the country, Winship Cancer Institute discovers and develops novel and highly effective approaches to cancer prevention, detection, diagnosis, and care.
+The Winship Cancer Institute of Emory University is the only National Cancer Institute–Designated Comprehensive Cancer Center in Georgia and one of only 49 in the country, Winship Cancer Institute discovers and develops novel and highly effective approaches to cancer prevention, detection, diagnosis, and care.
 Winship has 500 faculty members who received $96 million in cancer research funding in 2019, with $36.2 million from the NCI, including $27.2 million in support of the National Clinical Trials Network, which Winship leaders serve in critical leadership roles.
 Faculty include investigators in the schools of medicine, public health, and nursing; Emory College; and Georgia Tech.
 They collaborate with professionals from around the world and with national and state agencies, including the CDC, American Cancer Society, Georgia Clinical & Translational Science Alliance, and Georgia Research Alliance.

 Winship physicians provide care at Emory University Hospital, Emory University Hospital Midtown, Emory Saint Joseph’s Hospital, Emory Johns Creek Hospital, Grady Memorial Hospital, the Atlanta VA Medical Center, and Aflac Cancer Center at Children’s Healthcare of Atlanta.
 In addition to transforming cancer care delivery, Winship works to better predict and prevent cancer, espeically for Georgians and the challenges they face, and to provide survivorship support services such as integrated complementary therapies.

-Winship investigators conducted more than 250 clinical trials and enrolled more than 700 patients in 2016.
+Winship investigators conducted more than 250 clinical trials and enrolled more than 760 patients in 2017.
 Winship has the largest unit in Georgia for phase 1 clinical trials, which are important to introducing new therapies against cancer.
 Winship works with the Georgia Center for Oncology Research and Education to partner with community-based physicians to expand availability of clinical trials throughout Georgia.
-In 2016 Winship also launched Winship Cancer Network, a partnership with community hospitals enhancing access to research and treatment.
+Winship also serves patients through the Winship Cancer Network, a partnership with community hospitals enhancing access to research and treatment.